umaidmz/umaidmz.github.io/pages/interview.md

 weight: 3
 ---

-### Thanks to Wein and Pooja
+# *A Special Thanks*

-A special thanks to Wein and Pooja for the amazing interview experience.
+I want to give a special thanks to Wein Chien and Pooja Bandal for the amazing interview process and giving me the opportunity to talk about my expertise in detail.